-List six [6] factors to consider when planning for the adequate supervision of children.
-[Approximate word count: 50-70 words]
+List six (6) factors to consider when planning for the adequate supervision of children.

-Assessor Instructions: Students must list any six [6] factors to be considered when planning the supervision of children.
+Assessor Instructions: Students must list any six (6) factors to be considered when planning the supervision of children.
 Responses will vary but must demonstrate an understanding of factors in supervision planning.
 The responses will be in the student's own words but will reflect the benchmark answer.